 Traveling responsible is not only by being self-aware about individual impact.
 It is also making explicit choices for travel providers and service companies, by showing in your purchase decisions that you do care about what they do and how do they work to reduce their footprint and have a better impact on the community or environment.

-This is how we as tourists can expand the impact beyond ownself and bringing industry a signal and contributing to the eco-responsible-community-animal friendly travel choices.
+This is how we as responsible tourists can expand the impact beyond ourselves and bringing industry a signal and contributing to the eco-responsible-community-animal friendly travel choices.

 It can be a place where they employ refugees, locals with special needs, empower women, or support kids’ education.